magneticio/vamp.io/content/documentation/getting-started/merge-delete.md

           direction: OUT
 </pre>

-A `PUT` to our deployment (e.g. `/api/v1/deployments/125fd95c-a756-4635-8e1a-361085037870`) that was based on [the blueprint from the previous part of the tutorial](/documentation/getting-started/splitting-services/) should yield a deployment JSON structure with the following properties (we left some irrelevant parts out):
+A `PUT` to our deployment (e.g. `/api/v1/deployments/125fd95c-a756-4635-8e1a-361085037870`) that was based on [the blueprint from the previous part of the tutorial](/documentation/getting-started/splitting-services/) should yield a deployment with the following properties (we left some irrelevant parts out):

 1. Two `services` in the sava `cluster`: the old one at 100% and the new one at 0% weight.